 Travel grant funds may be used only for travel expenses and basic conference registration.
 Grant funds may not be used for tours, the awards banquet, lodging, or meals.
 SHOT grants are not meant to cover the full cost of attending meetings; they are intended as encouragement, not a complete subsidy.
 Reimbursement normally will be made upon submission of travel receipts to the SHOT secretary after the meeting; in exceptional circumstances reimbursement may be made in advance of the meeting.

-Grants may range up to $750 for travel on the same continent (for example, to Pittsburgh, from within elsewhere in North America) and up to $1,000 for travel from a different continent.
+Grants may range up to $750 for travel on the same continent (for example, to Dearborn from within elsewhere in North America) and up to $1,000 for travel from a different continent.
 For the 2016 meeting in Singapore, SHOT is prepared to award up to $1500 in travel expenses.
 Under special circumstances, which should be explained in the application, the committee may make a larger grant for international travel.
 Amounts depend in part on the number of applications, and the committee may make partial awards.